lkldev/TooInstance_Public/README.md

 3. Create New Run for TooInstance
     - Create a New Run of the TooInstance (that has been created before)
       - Given Input Parameters and Arguments in the form of json format/file (eg. {"0": "-O", "1": "output.txt", "2": "-T", "3": "js,php"})
-      - You can check out more examples at our "How To create New Run" Page (To be implemented in Milestone 3)
+      - You can check out more examples at our "How To create New Run" Page
     - Trigger running of Tool in Docker with the fed input arguments

 4. List the Run Outputs corresponding to the specific TooInstance